geodetic-metrology-tools/SurveyLib/README.md

 ## Licensing

-SurveyLib is licensed under the [Mozilla Public License 2.0](LICENSE).
+SurveyLib is licensed under the [GNU General Public License v3.0 or later](LICENSE).

 This project complies with the [REUSE specification](https://reuse.software/), which standardizes license documentation and attribution.